 Essays must be typed and double-spaced.
-The student must include his/her name, age, grade level as of March 15, 2018, address, phone number, parent/guardian’s name, school name, and school district.
+The student must include his/her name, age, grade level as of March 15, 2019, address, phone number, parent/guardian’s name, school name, and school district.
 If the essay is a school project, the student should also include the name of the teacher who assigned the activity.
 Nominations must be postmarked by March 16, 2019, to be eligible.

 For more information about the New Jersey Hall of Fame, visit www.njhalloffame.org.